LePhil/ExcaliburPlayground/readme.md

 * if the inventory is full it should not remove an animal from the cage!
 * first level: Rabbit Cage doesn't have any rabbits!
 * AnimalCages (and/or ItemSources with a finite number of items) should be able to be defined via config (A for Amount) - no amount = infinite = spawn 5 but don't reduce.
+* Level setup is wonky, desiredItems and itemSources don't get changed!

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!